UPDATED: 12:30 p.m. ET, Feb. 4, 2023

 Parks’ revolution was racialized and publicized.
 Threats and caveats alike were thrown her way, but proved futile.

 Parks, the secretary of the Montgomery NAACP chapter at the time, was not the first woman to refuse to vacate her seat.
-Claudette Colvin, Susie McDonald, Mary Louise Smith and other women were arrested for their resistance of the segregated bus system.
-A small boycott snowballed into a major boycott that lasted more than 300 days, starving revenue for the Alabama buses operations.
+Claudette Colvin, Susie McDonald, Mary Louise Smith and other women were arrested for their resistance to the segregated bus system.
+A small boycott snowballed into a major boycott that lasted more than 300 days, starving revenue for the Alabama bus operations.

 Colvin, Parks and the other female protesters, along with Rev. Dr. Martin Luther King Jr., in solidarity with one another, supported a major legal case, Browder V. Gayle, that caused a reversal in course pertaining to bus segregation in 1956.
-Blacks won the agency to sit in whatever seats they wanted, a right that should have been there’s from the start.
+Black folks won the agency to sit in whatever seats they wanted, a right that should have been there from the start.

 Parks, who died in 2005 at the age of 92 in Detroit, Michigan, will forever be remembered for her role in the revolution in Montgomery.